Uniform Convergence of Metrics on Alexandrov Surfaces with Bounded Integral Curvature: Introduction

+Theorem \ref{main-ChenLi} does not follow from Theorem \ref{Resh} by patching coordinate charts, the reason is that moving from one chart $z$ to another $w$ yields a sequence of harmonic functions $u_k(z)-u_k(w)$ which is hard to control.
+We develop a blow-up analysis around points where the curvature measure concentrates and prove the convergence by ruling out the trivial bubbles.

+We now describe the idea in the proof of Theorem \ref{main-ChenLi}.
+As $g_k$ is conformal to $g_0$ (by a possibly nonsmooth factor $e^{2u_k}$), it is convenient to use isothermal coordinates.
+Let $D$ be the unit disk in $\mathbb R^2$.

+1) When $|\K_g|(D)$ is small, distance functions $d_{g_k,\Sigma}$ begin to converge (Proposition \ref{conv0}).
+This is achieved by proving that the distance function is comparable to the euclidean distance (Theorem \ref{estimate.d_g}) in this case. $\K_g(\{x\})<2\pi$ is crucial in establishing the so-called 3-circle type integral estimates which mimics the Fourier expansion of harmonic functions along a cylinder.

+2) When $\left|\K\right|_g(D)$ is finite, distance functions converge uniformly on compact sets away from (finitely many) curvature concentration points by 1) above.
+However, the smallness required in 1) may not hold even on smaller disks, due to curvature concentration.
+We control the diameters in a scaling procedure and the key observation is that when $\K_g(\{x\})<2\pi$ only trivial bubbles develop (Proposition \ref{ghost}).
+Thus the blow-up analysis suffices for showing distance convergence.

-Theorem \ref{main-ChenLi} and the results established along the way toward its proof enable us to approximate a metric of bounded integral curvature in the sense of Alexandrov by Riemannian metrics on a closed surface:
+Theorem \ref{main-ChenLi} and the results established toward its proof enable us to approximate any metric in $\M(\Sigma,g_0)$ by Riemannian metrics with bounded total curvature.
+Consequently, any metric in $\M(\Sigma,g_0)$ has bounded integral curvature in the sense of Alexandrov, see Theorem \ref{2pi-main}.
+This important fact is known to Reshetnyak and Huber (cf. \cite{Troyanov1}).